 Along with all other maintained schools in England we are required by government to teach the revised National Curriculum (September 2014).

-There will be summative testing with national comparisons at the beginning and end of Reception year, a phonics check in year one, and revised statutory tests at the end of year 2 and 6.
+There will be summative testing with national comparisons at the beginning and end of Reception year, a phonics check in Year 1, Multiplication tables check in Year 4 and revised statutory tests at the end of Year 2 and 6.

 At Halton Holegate, our pupils in Reception follow the Early Years Foundation Stage Curriculum.